mxayon/blog/_posts/2019-06-07-poetry-algorithms.markdown

 ## Why

-We are evolving and must think the same as the end receiver of the communication channel, the influx of data accelerating increases the thirst for more..
+We are evolving and must think the same as the end receiver of the communication channel, the influx of data accelerating increases the consumption rate we're used to..

 ---

 Cogito Ergo Sum, the self realizing logic that instantiates an object to existence in the same form poetry sets a feeling moving.

-Expounding on this principle, in a self actualizing sense, imagine how Von Neumann felt or Oppenheimer working on the atom bomb.
-And Von Neuman - who used game theory for [Zero-sum Game](https://en.wikipedia.org/wiki/Zero-sum_game) during the cold war and came up with a system of "Mutually Assured Destruction" - which then paved way for the internet today.
+Von Neumann - who created game theory -  [Zero-sum Game](https://en.wikipedia.org/wiki/Zero-sum_game) during the cold war and came up with a system of "Mutually Assured Destruction" - which was the start of the internet today.

-[Von Neumann-book](https://books.google.com/books?id=2-PeDQAAQBAJ&pg=PA8&lpg=PA8&dq=self+actualization+von+neumann&source=bl&ots=0yT0NkPSTl&sig=ACfU3U1MPr7F7pvcjtnBs9gP98Wayb0i3Q&hl=en&sa=X&ved=2ahUKEwj8ycjS6uDiAhUBHDQIHUnyB5o4ChDoATAAegQICRAB#v=onepage&q=self%20actualization%20von%20neumann&f=false) working on the cellular automata.
-Conway's "Game of Life" and Stephen Wolfram knows that interactive algorithms are more important than the underlying mathemathical equations.
+[Von Neumann-book](https://books.google.com/books?id=2-PeDQAAQBAJ&pg=PA8&lpg=PA8&dq=self+actualization+von+neumann&source=bl&ots=0yT0NkPSTl&sig=ACfU3U1MPr7F7pvcjtnBs9gP98Wayb0i3Q&hl=en&sa=X&ved=2ahUKEwj8ycjS6uDiAhUBHDQIHUnyB5o4ChDoATAAegQICRAB#v=onepage&q=self%20actualization%20von%20neumann&f=false) Conway's "Game of Life" and Stephen Wolfram knows that interactive algorithms are more important than the underlying mathemathical equations.
 The spatial and temporal interaction among entities is key to understanding their complexity.

+> Instinctive computing aims to combine primitive problem-solving strategies with instinctive cognition to solve the evolving cybernetics problems in the digital age such as autonomous robots, data intelligence, security and privacy.

+<iframe frameborder="0" scrolling="no" style="border:0px" src="https://books.google.com/books?id=2-PeDQAAQBAJ&lpg=PA8&ots=0yT0NkPSTl&dq=self%20actualization%20von%20neumann&pg=PR2&output=embed" width=500 height=500></iframe>
+***

 The Turing degree (named after Alan Turing) or degree of un-solvability of a set of natural numbers measures the level of algorithmic un-solvability of the set..
 [Turing Degree](https://en.wikipedia.org/wiki/Turing_degree) evolved into the turing test.

+His version of self-singularity develops in a construtivism sense.

 Constructivism
 Default Operations